serverless/serverless/docs/providers/openwhisk/cli-reference/deploy-function.md

 # Deploy Function

-The `sls deploy function` command deploys an individual function without AWS CloudFormation.
-This command simply swaps out the zip file that your CloudFormation stack is pointing toward.
+The `sls deploy function` command deploys an individual function.
+This command simply compiles a deployment package with a single function handler.
 This is a much faster way of deploying changes in code.

 ```bash
 serverless deploy function -f functionName